Frequently Asked Questions

 Yes.
 The Financial Aid Committee holds in confidence financial information submitted by parents in support of aid applications.
-Financial aid recipients are not identified at the School.
-We ask that financial aid recipients maintain the same confidentiality.

 If I am single, divorced, or separated, what information will the financial aid committee require from the other parent in order to determine an award?

 In the case of a divorce or separation, our policy is that both parents, regardless of any special arrangements that are made, are responsible for funding the cost of a Madeira education.
 We take into consideration the costs of maintaining two households but expect both parents to support their child’s education.
 Each parent must create their own PFS online account.

 In addition, if a parent is remarried at the time they are completing the financial aid application, the step-parent must also report their income and assets.

 In special circumstances, a separated or divorced parent may claim full financial responsibility for their child.
 To do so, the parent must complete a Parental/Custodial Statement and have it verified by a third party.
 Please call our office for more information at 703-556-8325.

 Are international students eligible to receive financial aid?

 Yes, we award financial aid to international students on a limited basis.
 We ask international families to complete the International Student Financial Aid Profile form and submit it with your Parent's Financial Statement.
 Letter(s) detailing salary and benefits should be emailed directly to firstname.lastname@example.org by your company’s human resources department.
 Letter(s) must be on official company letterhead.

 Who is eligible to apply for Financial Aid and how do we start and application?

 Beginning October 2, please visit School and Student Services (SSS) to completed your Parents’ Financial Statement (PFS) and submit the required documents.